Saturday, February 8, 2020

 "Aaron Newman writes books.
 Macho books about fear, danger, and courage.
 But on the morning he witnesses a brutal murder, a world of fantasy becomes a terrifying reality. if he talks, his wife and children will suffer. if he does nothing, he can never face them--or himself--again.
 Pitted against his own fears and a ruthless, implacable enemy, Aaron Newman set out to kill the killer... stalking him deep into the Maine woods, where cunning and brute force are the hunter's weapons and survival of the fittest is the law of the...
 Wilderness."

 Yes, I must humbly eat crow here, after patting myself on the back so blatantly for believing I can easily recognize most cover artists.
-With no visible signature here, or credit inside, I am rendered mute as to the identity of this particular edition's realist artist (maybe it's Avati again!).
+With no visible signature here, or credit inside, I am rendered mute as to the identity of this particular edition's realist artist (hey, maybe it's Avati again!).
 Dell published this 7th printing of Wilderness in 1983.
 Later reissues continued to incorporate this same cover illustration (a good one), as seen in the example below.

 "A stunning tale of evil fought on its own ground, and of three people jerked by circumstances out of their peaceful lives into a deadly and primitive battle." --- Playboy Book Club Magazine.

-Bonus Cover: Paul Bacon produced the jacket art on the first hardcover edition of Promised Land, which Houghton Mifflin published in 1976.
+Bonus Cover: Paul Bacon produced the jacket art on the first hardback edition of Promised Land, which Houghton Mifflin published in 1976.
 I've been trying to locate a copy of the first paperback edition, or even a good image of it, for quite some time now but to no avail.
 I'll keep looking though, and if I find one I'll post it in accordance.

 "Rejoice, Parker fans!
 Spenser--the gutsy hero of the Godwulf Manuscript, God Save the Child, and Mortal Stakes-- is breaking all the rules again, and when his newest adventure leads him to summertime Cape Cod he forgets the private investigator's first law: Don't make waves.
 He's supposed to be looking for a runaway wife, but the hunt soon embroils both Spenser and his friend Susan Silverman in an assortment of fools and villains with extortion, bank robbery, and murder on their minds.
 The result is another witty, acerbic tale in the great Spenser tradition--a treat as artfully prepared as one of his gourmet masterpieces."